wp-plugins/yelp-widget-pro/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.0

 Yelp Widget Pro makes it easy for you to add business listings to your website or blog via an easy-to-use and intuitive widget.
-Simply activate the widget, enter in your Yelp account's API Information and place the widget in your desired widget zone.
-It's that easy.

 == Description ==